grahambell/crab/README.rst

     <schedule> [CRABIGNORE=yes] [CRABID=<identifier>] <command string>

-A command starting with CRABIGNORE set to a value other than 0/no/off/false will be ignored when importing a crontab.
+A command starting with CRABIGNORE set to a value other than 0/no/off/false will be ignored when importing a crontab, and ``crabsh`` will not report its status to the Crab server.

 A CRABID specification will override any CRABID environment variable in effect, and is a better way of specifying the identifier as it